Is Hoi An Worth Visiting? A Local’s Guide for 2026

 Looking at Old Town from Cam Nam Island across the Thu Bon River

-Cutting through the rice fields outside Hoi An
+Cutting through more rice fields

 Juice, rice, and lemongrass chicken from Lemongrass Restaurant in Hoi An Old Town.